-B-133.
-ASA encourages EPA to work with producers to develop voluntary, incentive-based programs that would assist producers in meeting any current and future air quality (continued on next page)
+- B-134.
+ASA supports EPA working with producers to develop voluntary, incentive-based programs that would assist producers in meeting any current and future air quality standards.

-- standards.
 ASA supports air quality standards for agriculture that are ecologically and economically attainable, and that are supported by science-based research.
-ASA supports air quality standards for agriculture being addressed and promulgated at the federal level. - B-134.
-ASA is opposed to any local, state or federal legislation or EPA actions to regulate particulate matter, gases or odor from agriculture operations.
-(2015) - B-135.
+ASA supports air quality standards for agriculture being addressed and promulgated at the federal level. - B-135.
+ASA opposes any local, state or federal legislation or EPA actions regulating particulate matter, gases or odor from agriculture operations.
+(2015) - B-136.
 ASA supports the use of B20 and higher soy-based biomass-based diesel and Bioheat® blends as well as higher octane ethanol blends to immediately improve air quality by lowering emissions.
-(2023) - B-136.
+(2023) - B-137.
 ASA opposes the EPA requiring mandatory reporting for livestock operations exhaust and emissions.
-(2024) - B-137.
+(2024) - B-138.
 ASA opposes agriculture being subject to greenhouse gas emission caps established in climate change legislation or regulation under the Clean Air Act.
 (2024)